depuits/ned/README.md

 # Ned (WIP)
 Simple javascript node editor using svg graphics.
 Currently working and tested in Chrome.
+A working example can be found [here](https://gnaq.zapto.org/ned).

 The panning and zooming in the example uses [ariutta svg-pan-zoom](https://github.com/ariutta/svg-pan-zoom) but any pan and/or zoom could be used.

 ## How To Use
 For a complete look on how everything works you can take a look at the [test.html](./test.html).

 ### Editor

-Create and init an editor using `Nde.Create(arg)`.
+Create and init an editor using `Ned.Create(arg)`.
 The argument to function should be a CSS selector or a DOM Element.
 ```javascript
 var editor = Ned.create("#svg");
 // or